 Digital marketing in its true essence is the process of using the internet or other digital forms of communication to reach out to potential customers.
 But digital marketing is a broad terminology that encapsulates anything from websites, blogs, and ad campaigns to social media, emails, and more!
 Let’s dive into why digital marketing makes sense for every business.

 - Better reach

 Let’s face it – everyone is online now.
 It’s just become easier for brands to connect with their customers, even potential ones, through social media, search engines and targeted ads.
-You no longer have to play Russian roulette with ads – there’s an actual science behind it, which you can master with the right courses to equip you.
+You no longer have to play Russian roulette with ads – there’s an actual science behind it, which you can master with the right digital marketing courses to equip you.

 - Cost efficient

 The primary goal of any organisation will be to reduce their cost of acquisition/acquiring a customer.
 Digitally, it’s called cost per click.
 You can run multiple ads online for the price of one billboard at a town square.